Looking Back to See

 "Looking Back to See" is a song written and originally performed by Jim Ed Brown and Maxine Brown of The Browns.
 In June 1954, the Browns' version of the song reached No. 8 on the Billboard country and western chart.

-The song was covered by Goldie Hill and Justin Tubbs in a record released on the Decca label (catalog no. 29145).
-In July 1954, the Hill/Tubbs version peaked at No. 4.
-The Hill/Tubbs version was also ranked as the No. 8 record on Billboard's 1954 year-end country and western juke box chart.
+The song was covered by Goldie Hill and Justin Tubb in a record released on the Decca label (catalog no. 29145).
+In July 1954, the Hill/Tubb version peaked at No. 4.
+The Hill/Tubb version was also ranked as the No. 8 record on Billboard's 1954 year-end country and western juke box chart.